Skip to main content

 Figure \(\PageIndex{9}\): : https://ourworldindata.org/microbes-...ience-vaccines

-Mathematical models show that from 12/20 through 12/22, Covid vaccines prevented over 120 million infections, 18.5 million hospitalizations, and 3.2 million deaths just in the United States.
-In the first year of the pandemic (12/20-12/21), models show that 14.4 million deaths (and 19.4 million excess deaths) were prevented in the whole world.
+Mathematical models show that from 12/20 through 12/22, COVID-19 vaccines prevented over 120 million infections, 18.5 million hospitalizations, and 3.2 million deaths in the United States alone.
+In the first year of the pandemic (12/20-12/21), models show that 14.4 million deaths (and 19.4 million excess deaths) were prevented worldwide.

 Epidemics that decimated Indigenous peoples in the New World

-Figure \(\PageIndex{10}\): Sixteenth-century Aztec drawings of victims of smallpox. https://en.wikipedia.org/wiki/Native..._and_epidemics
+Figure \(\PageIndex{10}\): Sixteenth-century Aztec drawings of smallpox victims. https://en.wikipedia.org/wiki/Native..._and_epidemics

 Social conditions after the initial collapse of the indigenous people in the Americas led to their continued decline, even though they would have gained some immunity.
-An example is offered by Ostler who describes the health consequences of the Indian Removal Act of 1830, which led to the forced relocation of Native people east of the Mississippi River into "Indian Territory" (Oklahoma and Kansas).
+An example is offered by Ostler, who describes the health consequences of the Indian Removal Act of 1830, which led to the forced relocation of Native people east of the Mississippi River into "Indian Territory" (Oklahoma and Kansas).
 As an example, 16,000 Cherokee were expelled and forced to live in camps with few resources, where up to 2000 died of measles, malaria, dysentery, and whooping cough.
 1500 more died as they moved west.
 More died in Oklahoma, leading to a death toll of 25% of the original group.

 Figure \(\PageIndex{11}\): Cumulative Deaths and Age-Adjusted Rates per 100,000 in the United States.

-Infectious, Emerging and Pandemic Diseases - Links to Climate Change
+Infectious, Emerging, and Pandemic Diseases - Links to Climate Change

 Several anthropogenic (human-caused) factors, including climate change, increase the chances of such jumps.
-These factors, many of which are interrelated include:
+These factors, many of which are interrelated, include:

 • movement of humans into environments where contact with disease-carrying organisms would increase transmission

-• biodiversity loss which allows species and their microbes to move into new areas
+• biodiversity loss, which allows species and their microbes to move into new areas

 • land use change (deforestation, farming, etc) that allows the expansion of species and microbes into new areas